Humbly Homemade

 • Rose water - adds a hint of rose flavor, which is a traditional flavor in Middle Easter cuisine

-overhead view of middle eastern knafeh on a white plate next to a candle
+Golden knafeh on a white plate next to a candle and the rest of the knafeh topped with pistachios.

 two hands spreading apart strands of shredded phyllo dough